Learn the History of Poland in 10 Minutes

-World War II devastated Poland.
-5 million inhabitants of pre-war Poland were killed, many of these casualties were the result of the deliberate extermination of the Jewish and Polish elite.
-Warsaw – the capital of the Second Republic – was virtually burned to ground.
-As a result of post-war peace conferences, Poland lost the majority of its eastern territories but was compensated with some industrial regions of pre-war Germany on the west – it literally moved around 100-150 kilometres westwards, which brought on the necessity of resettling 2 million people!
+As a result of post-war peace conferences, Poland lost the majority of its eastern territories but was compensated with some industrial regions of pre-war Germany in the West – it literally moved around 100-150 kilometres westwards, which brought with it the necessity of resettling 2 million people.

 Poland was to be rebuilt yet again, this time under a severely anti-democratic communist regime with an inefficient economic system.
 This, accompanied by robust political and cultural isolation, made Poland’s reconstruction much slower than those of Western European countries.

 Constant economic stagnation, shortages in the supplies of basic goods, and a lack of political freedom and free media, as well as the frequent abuses of power of the political elites, marked the communist period with great social unrest and protests, always brutally suppressed by the authorities.

 10 Must-See Black & White Photos From Poland Under The Communist Regime